Defendant’s wife was charged with 2 counts of domestic battery against her husband. The case proceeded to a jury trial.

 Both sides gave closing arguments.
-Defense counsel told the jury that husband had a “very powerful reason” to accuse his wife of battering him.
+Defense counsel told the jury that the husband had a “very powerful reason” to accuse his wife of battering him.
 That reason was that they were in the middle of divorce proceedings.
-And, husband wanted custody of their two young children.
+And, the husband wanted custody of their two young children.

 The court declared a mistrial.
 That meant that the State could file charges against Defendant again.

 Defendant filed a motion to dismiss on double jeopardy grounds.
 The court denied this motion.
 Wife appealed.

 The Appellate Court reversed.
 It said that the Trial Court had made a hasty decision to declare a mistrial when it did.